-- \ To expose the students to design principles of Airports. - \ To know various components of a harbor, docks and their functions. - \ To understand break water construction methods and functions of navigational lights
+- To expose the students to design principles of Airports. - To know various components of a harbor, docks and their functions. - To gain knowledge on break water construction methods and functions of navigational lights

-UNIT - I: AIRPORTS SUB STRUCTURE CONSTRUCTION
+UNIT -I: AIRPORTS SUB STRUCTURE CONSTRUCTION (9 Periods)